ecom-research/ComposeAE/README.md

 ## Running the Code

-For training & testing new models, pass the appropriate arguments.
+For training and testing new models, pass the appropriate arguments.

 For instance, for training original TIRG model on MITStates dataset run the following command: